tinythings/logjet/doc/features.md

 - scans for `name.logjet`, `name-1.logjet`, `name-2.logjet`, and so on
 - replays them in that order
 - reads stored `logs` records
-- posts the raw OTLP protobuf payloads to `collector.url`
+- posts the raw OTLP protobuf payloads to every configured replay destination
-- supports both `http://` and `https://` collector URLs
+- supports `http://`, `https://`, and `grpc://` collector URLs
 - sends as fast as the destination socket allows, with no artificial delay
 - if `--dest` is omitted, replay uses `collector.url` from config
+- `--dest` still overrides replay with one explicit destination

 ### 8. YAML configuration